Analysis of Biased Stochastic Gradient Descent Using Sequential Semidefinite Programs: Introduction

-\paragraph{Main contribution.} The main novelty of this paper is that we present a unified analysis approach to simultaneously address the relative error and the absolute error in the gradient computation.
-We formulate a linear matrix inequality (LMI) that characterizes the convergence properties of the approximate SG method and couples the relationship between $\delta$, $c$, $\alpha_k$ and the assumptions on $f_i$.
-This convex program can be solved both numerically and analytically to obtain various convergence bounds for the approximate SG method.
-Based on this LMI, we develop a sequential minimization approach that can analyze the approximate SG method with an arbitrary time-varying stepsize.
-We also obtain analytical rate bounds in the form of \eqref{eq:constMainBound} for the approximate SG method with constant stepsize.
-However, our bound requires $\rho^2=1-\frac{m^2-\delta^2 \tilde M}{m}\alpha+O(\alpha^2)$ \footnote{When $\delta=c=0$, this rate bound does not reduce to $\rho^2=1-2m\alpha+O(\alpha^2)$.
-This is due to the inherent differences between the analyses of the approximate SG and the standard SG.
+\paragraph{Main contribution.} The main novelty of this paper is that our analysis simultaneously addresses the relative error and the absolute error in the gradient computation.
+We formulate a linear matrix inequality (LMI) that directly leads to convergence bounds of biased SGD and couples the relationship between $\delta$, $c$, $\alpha_k$ and the assumptions on $f_i$.
+This convex program can be solved both numerically and analytically to obtain various convergence bounds for biased SGD.
+Based on this LMI, we develop a sequential minimization approach that can analyze biased SGD with an arbitrary time-varying stepsize.
+We also obtain analytical rate bounds in the form of \eqref{eq:constMainBound} for biased SGD with constant stepsize.
+However, our bound requires $\rho^2=1-\frac{m^2-\delta^2 \tilde M}{m}\alpha+O(\alpha^2)$~\footnote{When $\delta=c=0$, this rate bound does not reduce to $\rho^2=1-2m\alpha+O(\alpha^2)$.
+This is due to the inherent differences between the analyses of biased SGD and the standard SGD.
 See Remark~\ref{rem:differentiability} for a detailed explanation.} and $H_\star=\frac{c^2+2\delta^2 G^2}{m^2-\delta^2\tilde M}+O(\alpha)$ where $\tilde M$ and $G^2$ are some prescribed constants determined by the assumptions on $f_i$.
 Based on this result, there is no way to shrink $H_\star$ to $0$.
 This is consistent with our intuition since the gradient estimator as well as the final optimization result can be biased.
 We show that this ``uncontrollable" biased optimization error is $\frac{c^2+2\delta^2 G^2}{m^2-\delta^2\tilde M}$.
-The resultant analytical rate bounds highlight the design trade-offs for the approximate SG method.
+The resultant analytical rate bounds highlight the design trade-offs for biased SGD.